Create an Airwallex account today

 Growth Content Manager

-Key takeaways
+Key takeaways:

-If you’re running an online business in Malaysia, your payment gateway will shape the checkout experience and influence your sales.
+If you're running an online business in Malaysia, your payment gateway will shape the checkout experience and influence your sales.
 Shoppers in Malaysia expect variety.
-Cards are common, but customers also use mobile wallets, online banking, or QR code payments when buying online.
+Cards are common, but customers also use mobile wallets, online banking or QR code payments when buying online.

 The top 8 payment gateway providers in Malaysia in 2026

-3. Adyen: Adyen is a global payments platform known for unified commerce across online and in-person channels.
-It simplifies reconciliation and offers advanced risk tools and broad payment method coverage.
+• Adyen: Adyen is a global payments platform known for bringing together online and in-person payments.
+It simplifies reconciliation and offers strong risk management and broad payment method coverage.

 Payment gateway feature comparison